settnaing199/npm-package-test/README.md

 Note:

-if you want to use graphiQL, you can use a different endpoint for atlantis requests in devlopment. ie. app.use('/atlantis', atlants ..)
+if you want to use graphQL, you can use a different endpoint for atlantis requests in devlopment. ie. app.use('/atlantis', atlants ..)

 ### Contributors:
 Atlantis-cache is an open source npm package in collaboration with OSlabs-beta